dekuNukem/Film-Packaging/README.md

 ## Questions or Comments?

-Get in touch by [join the Discord chatroom](https://discord.gg/yvBx7dVG4B), or email skate.huddle-6r@icloud.com !
+Get in touch by joining [the Discord chatroom](https://discord.gg/yvBx7dVG4B), or email skate.huddle-6r@icloud.com !